 Deciding when to plan your trip to the Cape will depend on a number of things.
 Budget, weather, activities you want to do, sights you want to see, the size of crowds you want to endure, and maybe even the type of food you want to eat.

-In my humble opinion, the best time to visit Cape Cod is during the spring or autumn shoulder seasons.
+The best time to visit Cape Cod is during the spring or autumn shoulder seasons.
 So, from mid-May to the end of June.
 Or anytime after Labor Day to mid-October.

 Early Shoulder Season: May + June